jup-ag/space-station/guides/6-how-lo-work.md

 ## Key Benefits

 1. Users able to create limit order like CEX experience on Solana.
+2. Liquidity from anywhere on Solana is utilized to fulfil the trade
-2. Users can place an order with an expiration time.
+3. Users can place an order with an expiration time.
 At the end of the period, the crank will cancel any unfilled orders and refund the token to the user's wallet automatically.
-3. Limit orders ensure you'll get what you quote with no slippage, which is especially useful during volatile periods.
+4. Limit orders ensure you'll get what you quote with no slippage, which is especially useful during volatile periods.
-4. Transactions will not fail because of slippage errors.
+5. Transactions will not fail because of slippage errors.
-5. Jupiter Limit Order have a wider range of token selections, as long as there is sufficient liquidity in the market, the token pair will be available to trade *(Execution will be based on available liquidity on-chain)*
+6. Jupiter Limit Order have a wider range of token selections, as long as there is sufficient liquidity in the market, the token pair will be available to trade *(Execution will be based on available liquidity on-chain)*
-6. Never get front run by MEV, no slippage, and you will get what you quote.
+7. Never get front run by MEV, no slippage, and you will get what you quote.
 Very useful in highly volatile markets, transactions won’t fail because of slippage error.

 -----